-- Mortadelo y Filemón: Mortadelo proves quite often to be very efficient with a lockpick too.
-He sometimes parodies the trope instead with his "lock pick" being a giant key (taller than himself) which he uses to simply smash the door to pieces.
+- Mortadelo y Filemón: Mortadelo proves quite often to be very efficient with a lockpick.
+He sometimes parodies the trope instead by using his "master key" — a giant key (taller than himself) with which he simply smashes the door to pieces.

 - In Deserted Distractions, thanks to Yami Bakura's muscle memory, Ryou is able to pick locks and untie knots without fail.

 - In The Bridge, Key Ring's Cutie Mark is a key inside a padlock.
 He says his special talent is to unlock anything.

 - In Fallout: Equestria, Littlepip is very handy at picking locks.
 At first she starts with the typical pick set, but later on, her telekinesis is so well-developed that she can manipulate the pins themselves inside the lock.

 - The Pieces Lie Where They Fell: Omake-only character Reel, as Kamen Rider Skull the Second, uses this power to defeat the Nightmare in the fifth omake chapter - the attack he uses permanently unbinds every atom in its intangible body, banishing it to the next realm to be judged by the other Powers.

 - The Matrix Reloaded: The Keymaker, a program that has the key to the Source.
 He also has all sorts of other keys.

 Trinity: I need a download to hotwire a motorcycle.

 Link: Not a problem.
 One crash course in motorcycle —